History & Philosophy of Medicine

 Utilizing film clips and video from the early 20th century to the present, the course provides a selected review of important topics in public health, medical institutions, and the professions of medicine and nursing.
 Consequently, students will become familiar with historical and social factors that have helped shaped medicine in the 20th century.
-LEC.

 Subject area to be arranged with faculty as independent study, offered only in August-December each year.
-IND.

 Guided readings in an area chosen by the student after consultation.
 Weekly individual tutorials and group seminars.
-Offered in Modules I-XII.
-IND.

 Guided readings and discussion of one or more social or ethical problems currently facing medicine.
-Examples: Homosexuality, abortion, contraception, medical education, medicine as a social instrument, etc. Offered in modules I-XII.
-IND.
+Examples: Homosexuality, abortion, contraception, medical education, medicine as a social instrument, etc.

 Sequel to readings in the history of medicine.
 Prerequisite: HPMD 910 and approval of chairperson.